date: Saturday, May 6, 2017

 time: 12:30 pm to 6:00 pm

 Trainees are encouraged to arrive early to watch some or all of the children's drum circle from 11:00 to11:45 am for additional education in drum circle facilitation with children and families.

 program & training materials:

-The Beat the Odds curriculum manual (regular price $105 total, after tax) will be available at the training for a special rate of $75 (total, after tax) and the training DVD (regular price $20) will be available at the training for a special rate of $15.
+The Beat the Odds curriculum manual (regular price $105) will be available at the training for a special rate of $75 (total, after tax) and the training DVD (regular price $20) will be available at the training for a special rate of $15.
 The DVD demonstrates Giselle Friedman, LCSW and Beat the Odds co-developer, delivering every activity in the program to a group of 4th graders.

 People enrolled in the training, or who have taken the training previously, can obtain the trainee discount for the manual by entering the promo code: BTOMANUAL.
 If purchasing the manual and DVD, use the promo code: BTODVD.
 Be sure to click the green button next to the promo code box to activate the promo code.
 To purchase materials in advance, for pickup at the training, please make a separate purchase after you register for the training so the system doesn't also discount the training fee.
 For your convenience, click here to purchase the curriculum materials.

 REMO Recreational Music Center